Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

-Now, I will run a hypothesis test, calculate the p-value, and interpret the results in order to determine whether there is a statistically significant difference in the median rank of college football teams who mention their opponents in their fight songs and those who do not:
+Now, I will run a hypothesis test, calculate the p-value, and interpret the results in order to determine whether there is a statistically significant difference in the median rankings of college football teams who mention their opponents in their respective fight songs and those who do not:

 ``` r
 obs_diff_opponents <- 0.5 # From above code chunk